Wednesday, May 22, 2013

 One of the major problems in discussing the issue of sex crimes within Jewish Communities is that doing so threatens the cultural perception of the wholesomeness of the Jewish family.
 The time has come to break the taboo and allow the Jewish Community to face reality and to begin the healing journey.
 While this process is taking place we will also be able to compile valuable statistics on the prevalence of sexual violence in our community.
 It is important to note that when we refer to the Jewish Community we are including everyone from the unaffiliated, Jewish Renewal, Reform, Conservative, through the Orthodox, "Charedi" and "Chasidic" communities.

 It may be surprising that, despite Israel's world-leading status in treatment of Post-Traumatic Stress, the study of sexual violence in Jewish Communities around the world is still in its infancy.
-For over a decade the founder of our organization, Vicki Polin and Micheal J. Salamon has been dedicated to creating The Awareness Center, Inc. "Our dream is to create an international organization to address the issue and ramifications of sexual victimization to both adults and children in Jewish Communities".
+For over a fifteen years our organization has been dedicated to creating The Awareness Center, Inc. "Our dream is to create an international organization to address and end the issue and ramifications of sexual victimization to both adults and children in Jewish Communities".

 Our current goals include the continued development of our international data base/web page; continued growth of our international speakers bureau and the development of our educational certification program for rabbis, cantors and other Jewish community leaders.